 The cost of equity-settled transactions are measured at fair value on grant date.
-Fair value is independently determined using either the Binomial or Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option, together with non-vesting conditions that do not determine whether the company receives the services that entitle the employees to receive payment.
+The fair value is determined by using Hoadley Trading & Investment Tools ("Hoadley"), HoadleyBarrier1 valuation model, which factors in share price vesting conditions, exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option, together with nonvesting conditions that do not determine whether the company receives the services that entitle the employees to receive payment.
 No account is taken of any other vesting conditions.